Adult Evening Language Courses

 JSA Letter dated within 3 months showing learner's name, current address and the benefit received OR a JSA letter older than 3 months supported by a current bank statement (dated within 3 months) showing regular receipt of JSA.
 (ES40 JSA benefit book will not be accepted).

 Letter/notice dated within the last 3 months showing learner's name, current address and the benefit received OR a letter older than 3 months supported by a current bank statement (dated within 3 months) showing regular benefit receipts.

-A letter from your university or your student ID card (issued by them) showing your name, FT student status and student number.
+A letter from your university or your student ID card (issued by them, NUS or ISIC cards are not accepted) showing your name and confirming you are / will be at the start of your course with us a full time student at university.
 Please note that if your student ID card does not state FT, we are afraid we cannot accept it as sufficient proof of your full time student status.
 If you are not a FT student when you are submitting your enrolment form, we may only accept your unconditional offer letter from university and you will need to present us with the relevant documentation as soon as you can.

 Please note that only BHASVIC 6th form students as well as BHASVIC ESOL students are eligible for this concession.

 All BHASVIC employees are also eligible for a concession.

 To enhance the quality of learning, the usual class size is between 8 and 16 students.

 Courses will only run if student numbers meet a viable minimum.
 However, if a class number is below 8, we may open a course providing students are happy to pay an additional fee.